cmu-sei/iides/examples/example1.md

 - **`Id`**:
  sentence--1141c372-543a-42f5-a640-c88b8ab16ae2
 - **`Sentence type`**:
- Supervised Release (*16*) &mdash; Defendant is released into the community, subject to special conditions and restrictions, after the completion of a prison sentence.
+ Supervised Release (*16*) &mdash; Defendant is released into the community, subject to special conditions and restrictions, after the completion of a prison sentence
 - **`Quantity`**:
  60
 - **`Metric`**:
- Year(s) (*4*) &mdash; Imposed sentence is in terms of years.
-E.g. 5 years no Internet access.
+ Year(s) (*4*) &mdash; Imposed sentence is in terms of years (e.g. five years no Internet access)
 - **`Concurrency`**:
  True

-## Legal-response
+## Legal Response

 Joshua Adam Schulte was investigated and charged for multiple offenses, including espionage, unauthorized disclosure of classified information (Vault 7 leaks), computer hacking, and possession of child pornography.
 The judgment date is in relation to the charges specifically related to the dissemination of the Stolen CIA Files.